-- 2 Select the New icon from the local pane.
+2. Select the New icon from the local pane.

-The New Project dialog appears.
+The new Panel Project dialog appears

-- 3 Enter a name for your project such as Tools Tutorial.
+3. Enter a name for your project such as Tools Tutorial.

 The project is created and displays an icon within the local pane.
 The project launches within the workspace and Shell appears as shown below.